harrywenjie/Wan2GP/docs/CLI.md

 - `--frames INT` – output length in frames.
 Defaults come from model presets.
 - `--steps INT` – denoising steps; leave unset to reuse preset values.
 - `--guidance-scale FLOAT` – sets all CFG guidance scales uniformly.
+- `--prompt-enhancer {off,text,image,text+image}` – toggle the built-in prompt enhancer. `text` runs the LLM rewrite only, `image` captions the first reference frame, and `text+image` combines both.
+When omitted the CLI reuses stored defaults (usually disabled).
+- `--prompt-enhancer-provider {llama3_2,joycaption}` – pick which backend to load when the enhancer is active.
+Defaults to `llama3_2`; requires `--prompt-enhancer`.
 - `--seed INT` – fixed seed for deterministic runs.
 Use `-1` to request a random seed from the pipeline.
 - `--force-fps {auto,control,source,INT}` – override the output frame rate or reuse preset behaviour.

+### LoRA Configuration
+- `--list-loras` / `--list-lora-presets` – inspect the available LoRA weights or preset bundles for the active model family and exit immediately.
+- `--loras NAME` – activate a LoRA by file name.
+Repeat the flag to layer multiple weights (names follow the files under `models/<model>/loras/`).
+- `--lora-multipliers STRING` – supply an explicit multiplier string (same syntax as legacy presets) to override preset defaults.
+- `--lora-preset NAME` – load a `.lset`/`.json` preset from the model’s LoRA directory.
+The preset merges with any `--loras` and multiplier overrides supplied on the CLI.

+Macro-based prompt assembly and the legacy “wizard” surface have been removed; author prompts directly or script your own templating before invoking the CLI.

 ### File-Based Inputs
 Every path must reference an existing file; the CLI validates before execution.